55th Anniversary Symposium

 Sunday, September 28th

-Session I: 10:00 – 11:30 am
+Session I: 10:00 – 11:30am

 A Roundtable Discussion in Honor and Celebration of African American Studies

-- Brittney Edmonds (Assistant Professor, University of Wisconsin-Madison)
+• Dr. Brittney Edmonds (Assistant Professor, University of Wisconsin-Madison)

-- Mosi Ifatunji (Associate Professor, University of Wisconsin-Madison)
+• Dr. Max Felker-Kantor (Associate Professor, University of Wisconsin-Madison)

-Moderated by: Michael Thornton
+Moderated by: Emeritus Professor, Dr. Michael Thornton

 Taylor L. Bailey is a public historian, literary scholar, and curator interested in how marginalized people navigate life, seek liberation, and establish kinship.
-She currently serves as the Assistant Director of the Rebecca M. Blank Center for Campus History, which was formerly the Public History Project— a multi-year effort to uncover and give voice to histories of discrimination, exclusion, and resistance on campus.
+She currently serves as the Assistant Director of the Rebecca M. Blank Center for Campus History, which was formerly the Public History Project— a multi-year effort to uncover and give voice to histories of discrimination, exclusion, and resistance on UW-Madison’s campus.
 Taylor’s work with the Center for Campus History has allowed her to utilize the expansiveness of storytelling to generate knowledge around important social, political, and cultural issues to public audiences across campus in intellectual yet creative ways.
 Working with UW’s lesser told and known histories and imparting the knowledge of historical findings to the public has allowed Taylor the opportunity to model the ways history can be used as a tool for change.

 Taylor studied English literature and African & African American Studies at Washington University in St. Louis and received a master’s degree from the University of Wisconsin–Madison in African American Studies.
 She currently serves as a member of the Inclusion, Diversity, Equity, and Access (IDEA) Committee for the National Council on Public History and as a committee member for Dane County NAACP’s local ACT-SO committee.

-Her MA thesis, “The Image Text Composite in the Art of Faith Ringgold: Form and Narrative,” explores Ringgold’s art using WJT Mitchell’s Picture Theory to examine the meaning created by Ringgold combining images and text.
+Her M.A. thesis, “The Image Text Composite in the Art of Faith Ringgold: Form and Narrative,” explores Ringgold’s art using WJT Mitchell’s Picture Theory to examine the meaning created by Ringgold combining images and text.
 It also examines Ringgold’s “Picasso’s Studio” as a meta-picture or a picture about pictures, specifically focusing on Black female subjectivity.

 Verlena co-edited the Journal of Lesbian Studies’ Special Issue on Lesbians of African Descent: Contemporary Perspectives and published a children’s picture book, The Adventures of Kai and the Magical Machines.
 Currently, she is working on a number of paintings of queer African Americans as part of her “African American LGBTQ Historical Figures Series,” as well as writing a memoir and creating artwork related to childhood trauma.